cheminfo/c6h6-documentation/src/book/spectra/mining/compare/README.md

 Multiple spectra analysis allows to quickly extract information about a set of spectra.

-## Data normalization and previsualization
+## Spectra selection, normalization and previsualization

 The first step is to select the spectra and you may follow this [tutorial](../common/selection/README.md)